Ria424/developers-animatesdk-docs/Tools_object/Tools5.md

 #### Usage

-tools.mouseIsDown
+Tools.mouseIsDown

 #### Description

-Read-only property; a Boolean value that is true if the left mouse button is currently down; false otherwise.
+Read-only property; A boolean value that is true if the left mouse button is currently down; false otherwise.

 #### Example